-Financial assets that potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents, guarantee deposits, short-term investment, loan principal and financing service fee receivables, finance lease receivables and other receivables.
+Financial assets that potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents, time deposits, guarantee deposits, short-term investment, loan principal and financing service fee receivables, finance lease receivables and other receivables.

-The Company places its cash and cash equivalents and short-term investments, with reputable financial institutions that have high-credit ratings and quality.
-There has been no recent history of default in relation to these financial institutions.
+The Company places its cash and cash equivalents and short-term investments, with reputable Funding Partners that have high-credit ratings and quality.
+There has been no recent history of default in relation to these Funding Partners.